lfurtkevicova/gislab-my-notes/docs/installation/configuration.rst

    GISLAB_CLIENT_ARCHITECTURE: amd64
    GISLAB_CLIENT_LANGUAGES:
     - en
+    - sk
     - it
-    - sk

    GISLAB_CLIENT_KEYBOARDS:
      - layout: en
+       variant: qwerty
      - layout: sk
+       variant: qwerty
      - layout: it
+       variant: qwerty

    GISLAB_CLIENT_OWS_WORKER_MIN_MEMORY: 4000

+Fourth number of server's IP address will allways be ``5`` and the first client's IP address will terminate with ``50``.
+In our case these addresses would look like ``192.168.50.5`` and ``192.168.50.50``.

+.. note:: This information is useful in Manual GIS.lab server selection
+          using :ref:`HTTP boot <http-boot>` when server's IP address is required.

-Content of Ansible inventory file called ``<name-of-gislab-unit>.inventory`` would be as follows.
+Content of Ansible inventory file called ``<name-of-gislab-unit>.inventory`` used in physical mode would be as follows.

 .. code:: sh